kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image082.png)

-Repeat the above steps 5 more times until you see the elements as below:
+Repeat the above steps 5 more times until you see the elements below.
+To access "fileName", expand the following fields:

 ![](images/300/image083A.png)